kajjagtenberg/pack/README.md

-# go-boilerplate
+# Pack

-My boilerplate template for Golang applications.
+Library to easiliy and predictably pack and namespace byte keys for key-value stores.